Skip to main content

 Ķimelis (Ķimelis)

-A caraway liqueur similar to kümmel, believed to have originated in the 16th century.
-It has a distinct caraway flavor and is traditionally enjoyed neat after a meal as a digestif.
+A caraway liqueur in the kümmel family, with roots said to reach back to the 16th century.
+The caraway flavor is unmistakable, and it's usually taken neat after a meal as a digestif.

 liqueur35-40%